 Pursuing federal incentives.
 We’re three years into the HITECH Act, and many physicians are replacing their EHR or purchasing one for the first time to meet federal requirements.
 In order to qualify for Medicare and Medicaid incentives, physicians—or more accurately, “eligible professionals”—must make “meaningful use” of a certified EHR.
 Providers have until 2015 to qualify, or they face penalties in the form of decreased reimbursements.

 We should note that outpatient and inpatient organizations often have different feature/functional requirements.
 For example, inpatient care provider centers such as hospitals will require systems to support bed management, UB-04 billing and potentially long-term patient stays.
-Meanwhile, ambulatory care providers such as family medicine physicians and specialists will share common feature requirements to support “walk-in/walk-out” care.
+Meanwhile, ambulatory care providers such as primary care physicians and specialists will share common feature requirements to support “walk-in/walk-out” care.

 The general benefits of any medical system are improved quality of patient care, increased operational efficiency and improved practice profitability.
 These benefits are created by different applications and impact organizations in different ways.